metosin/bat-test/README.md

 - Check if it would make any sense to merge the improvements to boot-test?
 - [Cloverage](https://github.com/lshift/cloverage) integration
 - A way to disable unloading/reloading of certain namespaces?
 Is it required?
+- Support output catching and replay when a test fails: https://github.com/weavejester/eftest/pull/16

 ## License